HOMMUSVAMPIRE/Character-Showcase/README.md

 - Add a dash that feels good
 - Make character move with ground transform
 - Fix collision bugs
+- Add automated tests to run

 ### Medium Priority Changes
 - Add basic character model and animations
 - Add animation interface
 - Tune performance
+- Refactor for improved readability in some areas

 ### Low Priority Changes (these would be really cool but realistically I won't get to them for a while)
 - Add Juice and polish